linuxkay/yogurt/README.md

 # Memo

-May need temp monitoring and cooling fan for pi3b+ to avoid over heating.
+May need add temp monitoring script and cooling fan for pi3b+ to avoid over heating.

 Need to initiate backup script for wordpress.